hushidong/biblatex-gb7714-2015/README.md

 * Changes to pkg code:
     - "*.bbx": change the version code switch mechanism.
     - "*.bbx": change the option align to `gbalign` for standardising option terminology.
-    - "*.bbx": add an option `gbnamefmt` to control the letter case of author name，and eliminate the comma in author names of the chinese references exported from cnki by `zotero`，these demand raised by liuxiaotao.
+    - "*.bbx": add an option `gbnamefmt` to control the letter case and format of author's name，and eliminate the comma in author names of the chinese references exported from cnki by `zotero`，these demand raised by liuxiaotao.
     - "*.bbx": correct the delimiter between author and year for author-year style with right using of the `\nameyeardelim`

 ### date of change: 2017-11-21 to version v1.0i